Containers

 Purna Sanyal

-Purna Sanyal is an architect at AWS, helping digital native customers to solve their business problems with successful adoption of cloud native architecture.
-He provides technical thought leadership, architecture guidance, and conducts PoC to enable customers’ digital transformation.
-He has specialization in data strategy and machine learning, he is passionate about building innovative solutions around Kubernetes, database, analytics, and machine learning.
+Purna Sanyal is an architect at AWS, helping digital native customers to solve their business problems with successful adoption of cloud native architecture and digital transformation.
+He has specialization in data strategy, machine learning and Generative AI.
+He is passionate about building innovative solutions with Kubernetes, database, analytics, and machine learning framework.

 Ravi Yadav